logicalclocks/logicalclocks.github.io/docs/setup_installation/common/sso/sso.md

   </figure>
 </p>

-Click on *Users and groups*, in the left column, and add the users and groups you want to have access to hopsworks.ai.
+Click on *Users and groups*, in the left column, and add the users and groups you want to have access to [managed.hopsworks.ai](https://managed.hopsworks.ai).

-Go back to Hopsworks.ai.
-Click on *Next step* and keep following the documentation at [Configure Hopsworks.ai](#configure-hopsworksai).
+Go back to [managed.hopsworks.ai](https://managed.hopsworks.ai).
+Click on *Next step* and keep following the documentation at [Configure managed.hopsworks.ai](#configure-hopsworksai).

 <p align="center">
   <figure>